callous4567/UoE-Projects/SimAndVis/C1/readme.md

 If you want to do an example run, take a look at the class **checkpoint** within this, specifically the method **run**.

+Note: There is added functionality to use the Wolff Algorithm, to allow for Cluster Monte Carlo.
 ## windows_multiprocess_functions.py

 Has the functions that multirun.py needs to correctly run.
 See this, if looking at multirun.